Lunatico97/ImageColorizer/README.md

 - Change drive path in Jupyter Notebook for your dataset and storage of model !
 - Run every model generation and training notebook on Jupyter Notebook or any cloud platform like Google Colab or Kaggle !
 - Store the generated .h5 models in the 'models' directory for every type of dataset !
 - Run GUI using 'streamlit run app.py' on terminal !
-(Requirements: pip3 install tensorflow streamlit)
+(Requirements: pip3 install tensorflow keras streamlit)
 - ![image](https://github.com/Lunatico97/ImageColorizer/assets/60886553/255fc60c-3169-4f8c-999d-3e848c87918e)

 1. Model Architecture (Image Colorizer)